Gulf Specimen Marine Lab “Through The Years”

 In 1995, due to continued strong growth in interest and attendance, GSML began a program to more strongly emphasize educational programs for regional schools, aquarium display and public visitation.
 (Read more about our history here.)

 Our sea urchins and sponges have been sent to outer space and have been studied using some of the most sophisticated technology our society has to offer.
-Yet as modern day “hunter gathers” we employ many of the simple harvesting techniques that Indians, who subsisted on this bountiful Panhandle coast used thousands of years ago.
+Yet as modern day “hunter gatherers” we employ many of the simple harvesting techniques that Indians, who subsisted on this bountiful Panhandle coast, used thousands of years ago.

 Whether it’s beach combing, digging up creatures on tidal flats, diving or net fishing, we take only what is needed, strive to keep from damaging the fragile marine habitats, and actively oppose pollution and careless coastal development so that the sea will continue to bring forth.
 Please help us protect the earth which grows such strange and beautiful creatures.
 Support the preservation and protection of natural area and avoid over consumptive habits.